 Oil and natural gas are big in Texas providing thousands of employment opportunities to the locals.
 Houston Chronicle reported that the sector added 5,000 jobs in February 2022, with the total number of people employed in the industry standing at 181,900 at the time.

 Joining the Texas oil industry is highly lucrative for prospective employees but also dangerous.
 Although there are safety procedures and regulations in place to ensure the safety of employees on the ground, the reality is far from that, with corporate greed for profit triumphing over the safety of chemical plant and oil refinery workers.

-The dangers workers face, including toxic exposure, combustible dust and other industrial disasters generally, cannot be understated.
-These workplace accidents at chemical plants and refineries come with a high chance or disability or death.
-Gas companies responsible for operations of plants and refineries are liable when this happens and negligence is present.
+The dangers workers face, including toxic exposure, combustible dust, and other industrial disasters generally, cannot be understated.
+These workplace accidents at chemical plants and refineries have a high chance of disability or death.
+Gas companies responsible for the operations of plants and refineries are liable when this happens, and negligence is present.

 The US Occupational Safety & Health Administration (OSHA) imposes regulations on all oil refineries to ensure workers’ safety at the plant.

 Some of the safety requirements to avoid a personal injury include: